ob6160/devcontainer/@devcontainer/stretch-node-dotnet-cypress/README.md

     - Node 12.10.0
     - Cypress 3.4.1
     - .NET Core SDK 2.2
-    - noVNC
+    - remote Desktop
     - Zsh + Oh my zsh

-After the devcontainer started, you can access the noVNC window from the browser on the [http://localhost:6080](http://localhost:6080)
+After the devcontainer started, you can access the remoteDesktop window from the browser on the [http://localhost:6080](http://localhost:6080)